Tangible Personal Property

 There are several ways to make a gift of personal property to us:

 A gift in your will or living trust.
 You can leave a legacy at Girls Inc. Foundation by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that your estate will receive a federal estate tax charitable deduction.
+A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.

 A memorial or tribute gift.
 If you have a friend or family member whose life has been touched by Girls Inc. Foundation, consider making a gift to us in his or her name.